Hey there! I am Celso Neto

 We should refrain from asking for changes that are out of the scope of the task in question.

 That doesn't mean we are not supposed to raise flags if, while evaluating, we find out a related issue that can be tackled.
-Those discussions are welcome and enriching, the decision to actually take action, then should be taken by the IC having the context of the feature and work at hand.
+Those discussions are welcome and enriching, the decision to actually take action, then should be taken by the IC (individual contributor) having the context of the feature and work at hand.

 Readability Concerns